ENCODE-DCC/demo-pipeline/README.md

 This pipeline demonstrates the ENCODE pipeline reproducibility framework.
 Any pipeline deployed in this framework can be run on the cloud, on compute clusters with job-submission engines, or on stand-alone machines.
 It inherently makes use of parallelized/distributed computing.
 Pipeline installation is simple as most dependencies are automatically installed.

 Here we implement a simple bioinformatics pipeline but surround it with all of the ENCODE pipeline reproducibility infrastructure.
 The bioinformatic task is to use the [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) software to trim input FASTQs.
 The output includes the trimmed FASTQ and a plot of FASTQ quality scores before and after trimming.
 For simplicity this demo supports only single-end FASTQs.
+Multiple FASTQs are concatenated, producing one trimmed FASTQ.

 After experimenting with this repo you can create your own fork and use it as a template to deploy your own pipeline, inheriting all of the multi-platform and reproducibility features.